vayne1125/NYCU-Visual-Recognitionusing-Deep-Learning/HW3_Instance-Segmentation/README.md

 ```

 ## Performance snapshot
-Ranked 8th as of April 30.
+Ranked 20th as of May 5.
 <img src="./assets/snapshot.png">

 ### About Best Parameter Info